March 1908

 If you have not landed here from that page, you can read about the circumstances of this speech here

-Continue reading “T E Lawrence (1896-1907)”The Unfinished School History by Geoffrey Hart
+Continue reading “T E Lawrence (1896-1907)”From the unfinished School Historyby Geoffrey Hart

 Chapter 1: A Very Good Start – The Headmastership of A T Pollard

-The following details on the History of the School are taken from the work of Geoffrey Hart (COSA’s first Chairman) just before he died.
+The following résumé on the History of the School is taken from the work of Geoffrey Hart (COSA’s first Chairman) just before he died.
 These cover the first years of our School until Mr Cave succeeded Mr Pollard as Headmaster.